 The passage of the ABC Test makes all employers eligible for audit by the Labor and Workforce Development Agency.
 Under California Labor Code Section 226.8, businesses that misclassify workers as 1099 can be fined between $5,000-15,000 per violation.
 Fines increase to $10,000 to $25,000 for repeat offenders.

-Other than the fines listed above, California state law also imposes tax penalties for misclassification offenses.
-These penalties include repayment of back payroll taxes, subject to interest and a 10% penalty on the unpaid taxes.
-Failure to withhold and pay payroll taxes can also result in a misdemeanor charge, and the employer can be fined up to $1,000 or sentenced to jail for up to one year, or both.
+Other than the fines listed above, California state law also imposes penalties which include repayment of back payroll taxes, subject to interest and a 10% penalty on the unpaid taxes.

 Companies in California routinely engage engineering professionals on a 1099 capacity to address brief upswings in workloads or for short-term projects.
 To avoid misclassification, consider changing the workers’ status to W-2 and outsource the employment obligations to SoloPoint Solutions.
 We are well-versed in state and federal Labor Laws and are fully equipped to handle employment compliance requirements.